daringer/daringer/README.md

 ```
-⚡ mmh, how much is the fish-bowl?
+⚡ mmh, does configuring stuff and making it work on hardware count as development?
+Doesn't really feel like it...
 ```